gohugoio/hugoThemesSiteBuilder/README.md

 A theme based on an existing Hugo theme (aka a fork) must be notably different for it to be considered a separate theme altogether.
 In such cases, you should list few arguments in `README.md` file mentioning why your theme should be included.

 The definition of _notably different_ can be subjective, but in most cases, it should be clear.
-Simply changing the background color or changing few styles, for instance, does not make a theme notably different.
-It would be better if you submit a pull request to the original theme to include your proposed changes.
+Changing a few colors or making a few style changes, for example, does not result in a notably different theme.
+It would be better if you submit a [pull request](https://docs.github.com/en/pull-requests) to the original theme to include your proposed changes.

 ### 2. LICENSE